LTCHIPS/rottexpr/README.txt

 This source port of Rise of the Triad features the following:

+Now runs off of SDL2!
-Support for resolutions from 320x200 all the way to 3840x2160 Adaptive HUD positioning (no more status bar being off to the side)
+Support for resolutions from 320x200 all the way to 3840x2160 Adaptive HUD positioning (no more status bar being off to the side) HUD scaling (HUD scaling for bottomless HUD coming later) Support for bordered and borderless windowed modes

 New gameplay options including the following
-	Blitzguards being outfitted with anything from the missile arsenal!
+	Blitzguards being outfitted with any weapon from the missile/magic weapon arsenal!
 	You can now pick up ammo from dropped missile weapons!
 	A special respawning enemy game mode called ZomROTT, where you have to gib your enemies to keep them from coming back!
 	Toggleable Auto Aim